Bali immersion: Jungles, waterfalls & untouched isles

 Most nationalities will need a visa to enter Bali including the EU, UK, USA, Australia and Canada for up to 30 days.
 You can apply for an e-visa on the Bali government website: https://visa-online.imigrasi.go.id.

-Please check with your local consulate/embassy if the country you are travelling from requires a visa.
+Please check with your local consulate/embassy if the country you are traveling from requires a visa.

 You can also purchase a visa on arrival but we advise you to get it in advance to avoid long queues at the airport.